FREQUENTLY ASKED QUESTIONS

 WHERE WILL I LIVE?

 The residence hall location for each Learning Community is listed with each description.
 Students can identify a roommate preference on their housing application (the roommate listed must also complete the housing application prior to assignments being made, and must list you as a roommate preference).
-There is no obligation for the preferred roommate to be a part of the Learning Community.
-In fact, several Learning Community participants reside with roommates who are not participants.
+Depending on the Learning Community and its location, your preferred roommate may need to be a member of a Learning Community in that building.
+Please make sure you communicate your roommate preference with our office whenever possible, as your roommate selection could impact your participation in a Learning Community.

 WILL I BE PLACED IN A CO-ED HALL?